gilbert/zaml/README.md

 [View this example in the online editor](https://gilbert.github.io/zaml/editor.html#s=N4IgzgxgFgpgtgQxALhAVzDATmZAbASzABdgEATOAgO2QCMB7BvAXxABpwG0sIYV0mHAAJgAHWrDhCauQCeEqXRjEooxVOmUaw4ljQwNLDRARY8E49RAsgA)

 Note how a block changes the shape of the above parsed result.
-This allows you to use destructuring for each result:
+This allows you to use destructuring for each list item:

 ```js
 var result = parse(source, schema)